-In partnership with Butterfly Conservation and the William Morris Gallery, The Colour of Transformation began life in 2022 as a documentary in conversation with women of the Global Majority forging new paths in some of the least diverse sectors in the UK - conservation, natural history and the outdoors.
 Their stories illuminate both the pressures and the potential for change in embarking on such a journey.
 From hiking to writing, they are undertaking pioneering work and in doing so, challenging stereotypes about who ‘belongs’ in nature, empowering others to develop their own sense of agency along the way.

 In the film, the women shared personal experiences of transformation, reflecting on what they needed to let go of, what they embraced and how they nourished and protected themselves as they emerged as leaders and change-makers.
-Meet the interviewees below.

-Meet the team and view behind-the-scenes images below.
+Meet the team below.

 The textile designs featured in the film started life as ‘wild drawings’ inspired by the pioneering Trinidadian textile designer Althea McNish (1924 - 2020), who was celebrated in a major William Morris Gallery retrospective in 2022.